-These pathways not only have the potential to reduce atmospheric carbon dioxide levels but also offer a promising alternative to conventional processes in the pharmaceutical and biochemical industries.
+These pathways not only have the potential to reduce atmospheric carbon dioxide levels but also offer a promising alternative to conventional chemical manufacturing processes in the pharmaceutical and biochemical industries.
 By harnessing nature's own mechanisms, the researchers have devised a method to convert carbon dioxide into formic acid, a valuable material for the biochemical industry.

 Formic acid, produced through an artificial metabolic pathway, can be further transformed into highly reactive formaldehyde.
-This formaldehyde can then serve as a building block for the of various valuable substances, without any toxic effects.
+This formaldehyde can then serve as a building block for the synthesis of various valuable substances, without any toxic effects.
 Similar to natural processes, this transformation requires two key components: energy and carbon.
 Energy can be supplied through direct sunlight or electricity, such as that generated by solar modules.

 The significance of this research lies in its potential to combat carbon dioxide emissions through carbon capture and utilize this greenhouse gas as a valuable resource.
 By developing synthetic metabolic pathways, scientists aim to expand nature's capacity for carbon dioxide assimilation and create sustainable, carbon-neutral processes for the production of essential compounds.